AnnaGr-Git/asl_alphabet_classification/reports/README.md

 >
 > Answer:

---- As seen in the first image, we have tracked the validation and training loss as weel as the training and validation accuracy.   ---
+--- As seen in the first image, we have tracked the validation and training loss as well as the training and validation accuracy. which informs us about how the training of the model is progressing, by showing how the difference between the model's predicted values and the ground truth, which we get with the loss function, decreases along the training.
+The same can be said about the accuracy, which we check in the training set, where we see that the model is learning from the dataset it is being trained on, but also on the validation set, where we can see how accurate the model is in data that it has not seen during training.

+As seen in the second image we are also tracking the confusion matrix in the validation set at the end of each epoch which is a better visualization of how the model is making predictions and comparing it with the true label of the input.
+So we can see, in each of the experiments, how the confusion matrix changed in every epoch during the training.
+The matrix can show us which labels have higher or lower accuracy, and also which labels the model gets more "confused" about. ---

 <img width="1440" alt="Screenshot 2023-01-19 at 10 55 17" src="https://user-images.githubusercontent.com/75242605/213412289-138d4d5e-6a4f-4d03-b9d0-3d46163e8c75.png">
 <img width="1105" alt="Screenshot 2023-01-19 at 10 58 21" src="https://user-images.githubusercontent.com/75242605/213412594-699b77eb-9ad5-4cd9-b887-4fac25c7d642.png">